Skip to content

 6. Disorder

-KITE's disorder implementation — general-purpose and user-friendly — is one of its main features.
-The inclusion of disorder in a given system follows a simple recipe: the user specifies one or more disorder patterns in the Python interface together with the desired disorder statistics.
+KITE's general-purpose and user-friendly disorder implementation is one of its main features.
+The inclusion of disorder in a given system follows a simple but effective recipe: users select a default disorder type or define their own disorder patterns in the Python interface to create a bespoke disorder landscape.
 This information is passed on to KITEx and used to automatically perform the required modifications of on-site energies and hopping terms across the whole lattice on-the-fly.

 Info

-Disorder implementation: After defining a regular lattice, disorder can be added to the system.
-KITE allows the user to select between on-site and structural disorder by choosing between predefined classes in the python interface.
+After defining a regular lattice, disorder can be added to the system.
+KITE allows the user to select between on-site and structural disorder by choosing between predefined classes in the Python interface.
 The interface provides two different classes of disorder:

 • kite.Disorder - onsite disorder with two possible statistical distributions